ghempton/ember-script/README.md

 ## Is this ready to use?

-No, it is still being developed, but stay tuned :).
+No, it is still being developed.
+See the [todo](https://github.com/ghempton/ember-script/blob/master/TODO.txt) list for details.

 ## Examples